jadeocr/jadeocr/terms.md

 ### Privacy Policy
 Chinese-ocr uses Google Firebase for handling user authentication and storing user data.
 Chinese-ocr has access to your name, email address, and profile picture when you sign in with Google.
 When you sign in with email and password, chinese-ocr stores your email address.

 Deck data is stored in Firebase's Cloud Firestore, and it is not encrypted.
-Chinese-ocr's maintainers have full read and write access to this database.
+Chinese-ocr's maintainers have full read and write access to this Firestore database.

 Chinese-ocr only uses cookies to utilize Google Firebase and to store user data between page refreshes.